gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 [Quiz]

-QTitle:: OX Quiz.
+QTitle>> OX Quiz.
 Are they correct?

 [OX]
-Q:: You cannot define methods with the same name in C#.
+Q>> You cannot define methods with the same name in C#.
-A:: X. You can define them.
+A>> X. You can define them.
 It’s called overloading.
 [/OX]

 [OX]
-Q:: If you don’t need to return a value, you need to set your return type as empty.
+Q>> If you don’t need to return a value, you need to set your return type as empty.
-A:: X. You need to set it as `void`.
+A>> X. You need to set it as `void`.
 [/OX]

 [OX]
-Q:: You can define overloaded methods even if they have same arguments and different return types.
+Q>> You can define overloaded methods even if they have same arguments and different return types.
-A:: X. If you do that, compiler cannot find the appropriate method.
+A>> X. If you do that, compiler cannot find the appropriate method.
 So, you need to set arguments differently.
 [/OX]

-QTitle:: Fill in the blanks.
+QTitle>> Fill in the blanks.
 Fill in the blanks to get the given result.

 [Console]
 Hello, Mario.
 Nice to meet you.